Bolling, Meghan Art 2, Art 3/4/5

 Revely, Bernet Architectural Drawing, Basic Tech Drawing, Engineering Drawing

-Ruiz, Mario Concert Band, Music Appreciation, Percussion, Symphonic Band
+Ruiz, Mario Concert Band, Music Appreciation, Music Theory, Symphonic Band

 Spahr, Cheri Department Chair, Accounting, Computer Applications, Computer Science